 - Comfort individuals during therapy or physical therapy sessions

 A service dog is trained to do a task for certain disabilities.
 They help their owners be safe and independent.
 Many service dogs have a "no petting" policy as it could disrupt their performance.

 Therapy dogs will also have training, but it is completely different.
 They are trained to provide comfort.
 They are usually easygoing and have a stable temperament.

 How Dogs Help

 Dogs can help in many ways.
-They provide unconditional love an acceptance of their owners.
+They provide unconditional love and acceptance of their owners.
 They can recognize panic attack signs and more.
-Having a responsibility to care for a dog, like feeding or other things, can help motivate a person.
+Having a responsibility to care for a dog, like feeding or other things, can also help motivate a person.

 Service Dog Tasks

 Service dogs can also perform a task for their owner.
 These tasks can include: